Samsung/veles/docs/source/manualrst_veles_eclipse.rst

    Open Dash and type "eclipse".
 Drag and drop the appeared icon to the sidebar.

-VELES is being (but not strictly has to be) developed in Eclipse PyDev IDE.
+VELES can be developed in either Eclipse PyDev IDE or PyCharm IDE.
-So to start developing VELES, the first step is downloading and running Eclipse.
+If you choose Eclipse, the first step is downloading and running it.

 VELES team mebers should already have it in /opt/eclipse, others can go to http://eclipse.org/downloads.
 Using Eclipse CDT (C/C++ IDE) as the base is recommended.